dorakino/Neumann_ii_PRNG/README.md

 It takes the beggining 2 elements from 0..99.

-The neumann.h header conatins the used class, neumann.cpp source file is the code containing the calculations.
+The neumann.h header contains the used class, neumann.cpp source file is the code containing the calculations.

 The final results can be seen in an added txt file.